 ''' alert-debug: #The log-name. enabled: no #This log is not enabled.
-Set 'yes' to enable. filename: alert-debug.log append: yes/no #The name of the file in the default logging directory. if this option is set to yes, the last filled fast.log- file will not be # overwritten while restarting Suricata. '''
+Set 'yes' to enable. filename: alert-debug.log #The name of the file in the default logging directory. #If this option is set to yes, the last filled fast.log- →file will not be # overwritten while restarting Suricata. '''